North Carolina vs. Miami NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- North Carolina and its opponents have gone over the current 62.5-point total in three of six games (50%) this season.
+- North Carolina and its opponents have gone over the current 63-point total in three of six games this season.

-- Miami's games have gone over 62.5 points in only one opportunity this season.
+- Miami's games have gone over 63 points in just one opportunity this season.

-- The combined points per game average of the two teams, 65.9, is 3.4 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 65.9, is 2.9 points greater than Saturday's over/under.

-- These two squads combine to surrender 53.7 points per game, 8.8 fewer than this contest's over/under.
+- The 53.7 combined points per game that these two squads have allowed this season are 9.3 fewer than the 63 over/under in this contest.

-- Tar Heels games this season feature an average total of 66.8 points, a number 4.3 points higher than Saturday's over/under.
+- The average total in Tar Heels games this season is 66.8, 3.8 points above Saturday's total of 63.

-- The 58.5 PPG average total in Hurricanes games this season is four points fewer than this game's over/under.
+- The 63 total in this game is 4.5 points higher than the 58.5 average total in Hurricanes games this season.

 North Carolina Stats and Trends